COVID-19’s vaccine, politics, and socio-economics: Are Caribbean nations pricing themselves out of future visits?

 Photo by Sora Shimazaki

-Because of high unemployment and a weak currency, fewer middle-class people and more people living in poverty, crimes like robbery, murder, and assault are on the rise.
+Because of high unemployment and a weak currency, fewer middle-class people and more people living in poverty are committing crimes like robbery, murder, and assault.

-Others are saddled with enormous student loan debt and a dearth of professional prospects.
+Others struggle with massive student loan debt and a lack of career opportunities.

-A small off-grid house from a low-paying job is becoming more and more difficult, and COVID-19 seems to have made it even more difficult.
+A small off-grid house from a low-paying job is becoming more and more difficult, and COVID-19 seems to have made it even harder.

 Who is speaking for you at the table?

 Nurses, doctors, and scientists have a critical role to play in educating the public about vaccination and vaccine safety.
-Rather than politicians, they are the ones who are on the front lines.
+Rather than politicians, they are the ones on the front lines.

 In addition to informing patients and their caretakers about the advantages and safety of vaccinations, they also provide information on the dangers.